23220 Chagrin Blvd., Suite 476, Beachwood, OH, 44122 chris@emilyjerryfoundation.org 440.289.8662

 (g) The board shall promulgate reasonable rules and regulations necessary to carry out the purposes of this section including, but not limited to:

-(i) Qualifications, education and training required of pharmacy technicians;
+(i) Qualifications, education and training required of pharmacy technicians ;

-(ii) Functions and services which may be performed by pharmacy technicians; and
+(ii) Functions and services which may be performed by pharmacy technicians ; and

-(iii) Requirements for direct supervision by licensed pharmacists.
+(iii) Requirements for supervision by licensed pharmacists.

-(h) An applicant for a pharmacy technician license or a pharmacy technician-in-training permit shall provide the board with fingerprints, fees and other information necessary for a criminal history record background check as authorized by W.S.
+(h) An applicant for a pharmacy technician license or a pharmacy technician -in-training permit shall provide the board with fingerprints, fees and other information necessary for a criminal history record background check as authorized by W.S.
+7-19-201.
+The board may delay issuance of a license or permit pending the receipt of the information from the applicant’s background check.

 Section 1.
 Authority.

-These rules are promulgated as authorized by the Wyoming Pharmacy Act W.S. § 33-24-101 through -301.
+These rules are promulgated as authorized by the Wyoming Pharmacy Act W.S. § 33-24-101 through -301.”
+“Section 2.
+Definitions.

-(b) “Pharmacy Technician-in-Training” means an individual who is registered with the Board to receive on-the-job training in preparation for licensure as a pharmacy technician.
+“”Pharmacy Technician-in-Training”” means an individual who is registered with the Board to receive on-the-job training in preparation for licensure as a pharmacy technician.

 (a) Be at least 18 years of age;

-(b) Complete a background check through the Wyoming Division of Criminal Investigation (DCI);
+(b) Complete a background check through the Wyoming division of Criminal Investigation (DCI);

 (c) Have no history of drug abuse or provide satisfactory evidence of rehabilitation;